How to protect plants from frost and other natural elements

 Find gardeners, fast

 Post a task with your price in mind, then get offers.

 It's free and takes only a minute.

 Winter is one of the most challenging times to keep your garden healthy.
 Typical plants and shrubs usually harden or seem lifeless during this season.
 Ensuring frost protection for plants is vital, but it differs based on what's in your garden.
 This guide will provide some general tips on helping your plants survive cold and wet winter nights.

 How to protect plants during winter

 There will be different levels of winter protection for plants, depending on their unique characteristics.
 For example, some plants will easily survive winter with little maintenance, while others require much TLC.
-The best winter trees and shrubs in the UK include:
+The best winter plants in the US include:

 With that in mind, here's how to protect your garden from varying natural elements.